ekara-platform/cli/README.md

 * **logout** Logout from an environment manager API.
 * **status** Status of the environment manager API.

-We can distinguish two types of commands
+We can distinguish two types of commands:

 * **Docker** commands: In order to be executed these commands require a Docker configuration.
 Please refer to this [section](#docker-commands-required-configuration) to get the details of the configuration.
 * **API** commands: These commands can require specific parameters of flags